 How Much Does An OxyContin Pill Cost On The Street?

-How much an OxyContin pill costs on the street will vary depending on the contained dose but can cost upwards of $50-$80 per pill.
+How much an OxyContin pill costs on the street will vary depending on the contained dose, but it can cost upwards of $50 to $80 per pill.
 The effects of the pill will last around 12 hours.

 Cost Difference Between OxyContin, Percocet, And Oxycodone On The Street

-Please contact our team today to learn more about opioid abuse and how to find the right opioid rehab program.
+To learn more about opioid abuse and how to find the right opioid rehab program, talk to an addiction expert or your primary care provider.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.